 About the course

 Are you ready to transfer your knowledge and get the next generation of learners excited about STEM subjects?
-Take your existing knowledge of your specialist subject and develop the professional expertise and core knowledge expected of teachers of secondary age pupils.
+Take your existing knowledge of your specialist subject and develop the professional expertise and core knowledge expected of secondary education teachers.

 Unlike the traditional teacher training route, you do not need to hold a bachelor’s degree in your specialist subject or complete a Postgraduate Certificate in Education (PGCE).
-The Luminate Partnership for ITT (Initial Teacher Training) was set up in 2020 and gives foundation degree and HND holders access to secondary-based teacher training and a BA (Hons) through our Top-Up award.
+University Centre Leeds gives foundation degree and HND holders access to secondary-based teacher training and a BA (Hons) through our Top-Up award with the opt in element to gain QTS.
+The Luminate Partnership for ITT (Initial Teacher Training) was set up in 2020 and our trainees will benefit from excellent links with this partnership.

 Final year undergraduates may be eligible for a training bursary of £9,000.
 This applies to those trainees who are studying a Qualified Teacher Status (QTS) course in secondary mathematics or physics.